aleslab/eegSourceTemplateMatching/README.md

 mytemplates = createCustomTemplates(mychannellocations)
 It is recommended to plot mytemplates as a sanity check (set as default for EEGLAB data, otherwise plot as you would for any topography).
+You only need to do this step once for a given EEG montage.

-2. Run fitEEGTemplates to obtain the contributions of functional brain sources to your EEG data.
+2. Run fitEEGTemplates to obtain the normalised contributions of functional brain sources to your EEG data.
 This function uses a L-curve regularisation.
 In case you get a warning or the regularisation does not seem right:
 a.
 Try plotting the L-curve when computing fitEEGTemplates: fitEEGTemplates(data, templates, 1)
 b.
 Visually determine the corner of the L-curve.